infobozk/Hybrid-DNS/readme.md

 - This setup is not common and offers very limited benefits compared to the other solutions, it should be viewed as a possible alternative if the other solutions do not meet the requirements and this does.

 # Summary
-The solutions described are just some of the options available to us, but at the same time also the more commonly deployed scenarios.
+The solutions described are just some of the options available to us, but at the same time also the more commonly used.
 It is important to note that the cloud is ever-evolving, best-practices and recommendations change over time.
 Keep this in mind when using this or any other guideline.

 ## Resources
 [Azure Hybrid DNS Infra](https://learn.microsoft.com/en-us/azure/architecture/hybrid/hybrid-dns-infra)